Jonathan is a certified teacher who has taught in the UK and in the US. He now works as a digital learning consultant.

 The Popularity of Stop Motion Effects

-Stop motion movies date back to the early 20th century, but they have seen a resurgence of late with popular releases like Wallace and Gromit, Chicken Run, Coraline and Frankenweenie topping box offices around the world.
-So, how do they do that?
+Stop motion movies date back to the early 20th century.
+However, they have seen a resurgence of late, with popular releases like Wallace and Gromit, Chicken Run, Coraline and Frankenweenie topping box offices around the world.
+So, how do moviemakers create these effects?

 The premise is simple.
 You take a series of still photographs, each one just slightly different from the last, and you play them back to back to simulate a motion picture video.
 All it really takes is patience, creativity and the right equipment.
 Watch the video below for an excellent overview of some stop motion basics on the iPad.